Continuing Competence and our Competence Statement

 For more information read the competence statement.

 Ensuring your ongoing competence: how does our Competence Statement apply?

-Principle 5 of the SRA Handbook requires you to provide a proper standard of service to your client.
+You are required to provide a proper standard of service to your client.
 For a solicitor, meeting the competences set out in the Competence Statement forms an integral part of the requirement to provide a proper standard of service.